 Visit a cozy café

-September is the perfect month for experiencing the cozy café culture that Iceland has to offer.
-Reykjavik is an ideal place, there is no shortage of great cafés in our capital city.
-A few of our favorite cafés, where you can enjoy a cup of Joe (and people-watch) are Reykjavik roasters, Kaffibrennslan, Perlan, Kaffihus Vesturbaejar and Te og Kaffi.
+September is the perfect month to experience the cozy café culture that Iceland has to offer.
+The leader in this cozy café culture is perhaps not surprisingly Reykjavik.
+But there is no shortage of great cafés in our capital city.
+A few of our favorite cafés, where you can enjoy a cup of Joe (and some serious people-watching) are Reykjavik Roasters, Kaffibrennslan, Perlan, Kaffihus Vesturbaejar and Aleppo.

 Soak in a hot spring or a swimming pool